eunwooim/Tensorflow-Speech-Recognition-Challenge/Signal_Processing/README.md

 As we see, The spectrogram is the one of good way to visualize features of signal data in both time and frequency information.

 ## About MFCCs
 The MFCC is also known to the other way to extract voice signal with visualizng feature plot.
 The MFCC well prepared to imitate human hearing properties.
-With mel filter bank
+The Mel-filterbank is working as system of ear properties.

 ## [Signal Processing](https://github.com/imeunu/Capstone_PBL/tree/main/Signal_Processing)